 Chichen Itza (Mayan meaning: At the mouth of Itza’s well)

-Chichen Itza is the best known, and therefore the most touristy, of the Mayan ruins in the Yucatan.
-However, as with most top tourist attractions there is good reason for its popularity and therefore we consider it a must see when you’re in Cancun.
+Chichen Itza is the best known, and therefore the most popular Mayan Ruins excursion from Cancun and Riviera Maya.
+However, as with most top tourist attractions, there is good reason for its popularity and therefore we consider it a must-see when you’re in Cancun.

 This UNESCO World Heritage site was one of the largest Mayan cities of the time and was inhabited for almost 1,000 years.
 To date, more than 18 structures have been revealed and restored and can be viewed by awe-struck visitors.